Important Changes to the Cyprus Foreclosure Bills (NPLs)

-Last week, the set of bills approved by the Cyprus Parliament has given financial institutions on the island more influence to reduce negative loans from their balance sheets, speed up foreclosure proceedings and also increasing the number of borrowers entitled for to receive help from insolvency schemes.
+Last week, the set of bills approved by the Cyprus Parliament has given financial institutions on the island more influence to reduce negative loans (or NPLs) from their balance sheets, speed up foreclosure proceedings and also increasing the number of borrowers entitled for to receive help from insolvency schemes.

 Lenders will also be able to split a mortgage into various sections.
 The law in Cyprus previously held that where a bank was holding property as collateral for more than one loan they were unable to divide it.